 During Phase 1, the evaluators will assess the portfolios submitted by the schools.
-The top portfolios will advance to the state showcase on the campus of Florida Southern College in late May.
+The top portfolios will advance to the state showcase on the campus of Florida Southern College in Early April.
 Students are permitted to attend and participate in the oral hearing component if desired.
 Otherwise, the portfolios will advance to be evaluated at the showcase for possible advancement to nationals.

 At the state showcase, evaluators/judges will review and score the portfolios prior to the arrival of the classes at the Oral Hearings State Showcase site.
 A scoring rubric and scoresheet with assessment criteria will be provided.
 Judges will participate in an orientation and training.
 After Phase 1 is completed, the evaluators will assess the students’ oral presentations during the Mock Legislative Hearing component.
 This can be done in-person or by video conference.
 The oral hearings are an optional component.